stepanvalic/AI-strejda-discord-bot/README.md

 - **Dynamic Status**: Displays the current member count in the bot's status
 - **Counting Game**: Provides a fun counting game where users count up from 1 to infinity with rules and statistics
 - **AI Moderation**: Uses Google Gemini AI to analyze message sentiment, reward positive behavior with multiple role levels (800/2000/5000 points), and penalize negative behavior with timeouts and roles (-30/-1000 points).
 Analyzes batches of messages per user, applies additional penalties for very negative messages, and provides comprehensive user statistics
+- **Audit Log**: Tracks and logs all important server events (message edits/deletions, role changes, channel updates, bans, timeouts, etc.) to a private moderator-only channel
+- **Word Filter**: Automatically detects and removes messages containing racist, homophobic, or otherwise inappropriate content, with a customizable blacklist and detailed statistics
 - **Database Storage**: Uses JSON files to store information about announced videos, counting statistics, and user behavior
 - **Automatic Updates**: Regularly updates YouTube video embeds with current view and like counts